 Building Sustainable Lives

-If elected to city council, I’ll advocate to:
+As your city councilor, I’ll advocate to:

 - Expand green spaces and parks

-- Improve access to transportation, extend sidewalks and add bike lanes
+- Improve access to transportation, extend sidewalks, and add bike lanes

 - Explore incorporating clean energy into city properties and assets